Irit Rogoff

-Irit Rogoff (עירית רוגוף) is a writer, theorist, teacher and curator.
+Irit Rogoff is a writer, theorist, teacher and curator.
 Her research interests include visual culture; contemporary art and critical theory; postcolonialism, geoculture, and geographies, cultures of education and gender.
 Rogoff obtained her PhD degree from the Courtald Institute of Art in 1987.

 She was born in Jerusalem, Israel and immigrated to London for her studies in the 1970s.

 Teaching

 Between 1989 and 1997 Rogoff taught at UC Davis, where she merged the graduate programs in Art and Critical Theory under the department of Visual Culture.
 In 2002, she founded the trans-disciplinary department of Visual Cultures at Goldsmiths, University of London where she is a professor of Visual Cultures, heading the PhD in Curatorial/Knowledge program.

 Curating

 Between 2005 and 2006 Rogoff was part of the curatorial team of the A.C.A.D.E.M.Y project which consisted of a series of exhibitions, projects and events at the Museum of Contemporary Art, Antwerp and the Van Abbemuseum in Eindhoven.

 In 2011, together with Stefano Harney, Adrian Heathfield, Massimiliano Mollona, Louis Moreno and Nora Sternfeld she founded the curatorial and research collective freethought.
 In 2016, freethought was the artistic director of the Bergen Assembly.